Land of swords and dragons

 Both - programmers and business think that the goal is to write software.
 Well!
 It’s not!
 It’s all about solving problems, extending a business, and giving new features for customers.
 That’s the goal, that’s the value.

 But why together?
 Because the king knows best what peasants need, how much gold is stored at his treasury, that another king prepares an army near the border.
-On the other hand, magicians know best what’s possible to dom what really rare ingerdients and such they need.
+On the other hand, magicians know best what’s possible to do with really rare ingredients and which ones they need to help.